orycho/collection.js/README.md

 * remove(key): removes the value, if it exists.
 * minimum(): return the value with the smalles key in the set, according to compare.
 * maximum(): return the value with the largest key in the set, according to compare.
 * forEach(callback): apply the callback to every element, in the order imposed by compare.
-The values passed to the callback are objects with three elements: key, value and toString()
+The values passed to the callback are objects with three elements: key, value and toString().
 * size(): return the number of elements in the map.